 - 1.1 This report seeks the direct award of four contracts which provide housing care and support for people with learning disabilities in the City of Westminster (WCC).
-These are: - i.
-Supported Housing for people with Learning Disabilities LDN London (formerly known as the Westminster Society) - ii.
-Residential Care for people with Learning Disabilities, Harrow Road Services (Flats A, B and C) LDN London - iii.
-Outreach Support Origin Housing - iv.
-Alderney Street Supported Living Service for People with Learning Disabilities- Outlook Care - 1.2 WCC and the Royal Borough of Kensington and Chelsea (RBKC) (together Bi-Borough) commission housing care and support services to people with learning disabilities (LD), as part of the Councils' statutory duties under the Care Act 2014, to assess and meet the care needs of vulnerable adults and their carers.
+These are: - i) Elmfield Way Yarrow - ii) Cambridge Gardens London Cyrenians - iii) Queens Park First and Fifth Avenue Yarrow - iv) Lapworth Court Support for Living / Certitude. - WCC and the Royal Borough of Kensington and Chelsea (RBKC) (together Bi-Borough) commission housing care and support services to people with learning disabilities (LD), as part of the Councils' statutory duties under the Care Act 2014, to assess and meet the care needs of vulnerable adults and their carers.
 The core housing support services include budgeting support; tenancy sustainment; support to remain safe at home and in their own community; personal care tasks as required; ensuring that a healthy lifestyle is followed and general assistance to live independently.
 Approximately 100 adult residents are supported by these services in WCC.
 This report also includes some residential care services and other forms of supported living for residents with learning disabilities. - 1.3 The contracts covered in this report provide care and support for some of our most vulnerable residents.
 They support our residents with learning disabilities to live as independently as possible in the community.
 In turn they help to deliver a Fairer Westminster. - 1.4 A new Learning Disabilities Housing Care and Support Framework is in development so that these contracts can be tendered through a competitive and open process.
 This work is at an advanced stage.
 Extensive market engagement, including with residents, suppliers and professionals has already taken place.
 The new model offers greater strategic relevance and will enable the council to better meet its Care Act duties. - 1.5 The requested direct awards will allow continuity of services and stability for vulnerable service users, their carers and suppliers.
 Suppliers will continue to work to the current specification. - 1.6 The project board for this process, made up of Adult Social Care, Finance, Procurement and Commissioning staff have been working to develop and agree the shape and scope of the model of service, including running several market engagement events with suppliers, benchmarking costs and financial models against other boroughs and engaging with service users, professionals and carers in conjunction with the User Research team.